-Also begun was a uniform clothing survey for all uniformed personnel which enabled us to have ample stock on hand as needed for uniform surveys for the first time.
+Also begun was a uniform clothing survey for all uniformed personnel which enabled us to have ample stock on hand as needed for uniform surveys for the first time and recognized for 25 years service at 2 separate annual employee banquets.
+Additionally, the Social Events Committee held eight smaller social events throughout the year to enable employees to recreate and let off steam together outside the institutional setting.